Undocumented Student Resources

-Submit the California Nonresident Tuition Exemption Request Form to the Admissions Office along with an official high school transcript.
+Submit the California Nonresident Tuition Exemption Request Form to the Admissions Office along with an unofficial high school transcript.
 If your transcript does not have your graduation date you must also bring your high school diploma to the Admissions Office.
-Requests for the AB540 exemption must be made in person.

 |Click here to print a copy!|